Mumps symptoms and complications - Is there a link between the MMR vaccine and autism?

 The first mumps symptoms usually appear 14 to 24 days after being infected with the virus.
 How long are mumps contagious?

-Mumps can be transmitted from 6 days before to 9 days after the swelling of the parotid glands.
+Mumps can be transmitted from 6 days before to 9 days after the parotid glands start to swell.

 Others may show mumps symptoms like;